Spring is the time for New Beginnings: amending our garden soil

 By Failing to prepare, you are preparing to fail.” – Benjamin Franklin

 At the risk of being too cliche, Benjamin’s counsel about planning is absolutely true.
-It may be tempting to skim through the planning stage or even to skip if altogether, but if you do, I promise you will regret it in the not-to-distant-future.
-I have been gardening in the same spot for two decades, but there is not a single year that I don’t plan it out again BEFORE I plant.
+It may be tempting to skim through the planning stage of your garden, or even to skip if altogether, but if you do, I promise you will regret it in the not-to-distant-future.
+I have been gardening in the same garden for over two decades, but there is not a single year that I don’t plan it out again BEFORE I plant.
 There is never a time when the garden is the same as it was the year before.
-I am always wanting to try new things in new places, and as the sun/shade ratio has evolved over the years, it has changed how things grow and flourish (or not) in certain areas.
+I am always wanting to try new things in new places, and as the sun/shade ratio in my backyard (due to tree growth etc) has evolved over the years, it has changed how things grow and flourish (or not) in certain areas.
 Where am I going to put the potatoes?
 What can I do to get the carrots more sun?
 What can I do to amend my soil in this bed?
 What is going to separate the potatoes and tomatoes? (they hate each other bytheway) It is no exaggeration to say that this is the most important step in growing a garden.

 Start at the beginning, with a PLAN.
 Map out your garden – keeping friends together, bad neighbours apart and considering sun and shade